Amylin Pharmaceuticals

-Amylin Pharmaceuticals is a biopharmaceutical company based in San Diego, CA, that was founded in 1987.
-The company was engaged in the discovery, development and commercialization of drug candidates for the treatment of diabetes, obesity and other diseases.
-Amylin produced three drugs: Symlin (pramlintide acetate), Byetta (exenatide) and Bydureon (exenatide extended-release).
+Amylin Pharmaceuticals, Inc. is a biopharmaceutical founded in 1987 that was based in San Diego, California.
+The company was engaged in the discovery, development, and commercialization of drug candidates for the treatment of diabetes, obesity, and other diseases.
+Amylin produced three drugs: Symlin (pramlintide acetate), Byetta (exenatide) and Bydureon (exenatide extended release).

 History

-1987-1992: Founding and IPO
+1987–1992: Founding and IPO

 In 1987, Amylin Pharmaceuticals was co-founded by Howard E. Greene Jr., former CEO of San Diego biotech pioneer Hybridtech, to develop a treatment for diabetes from a synthetic analog of amylin.
 Amylin was discovered by researchers at Oxford University earlier that year.
-Greene served as CEO from 1987 to 1996.
+Greene was CEO from 1987 to 1996.
 Amylin completed its IPO in 1992.

-1992 - 1998: Invention of Pramlintide & Partnership with Johnson & Johnson
+1992–1998: Invention of Pramlintide and partnership with Johnson & Johnson

-Amylin, in its natural form, is sticky—it clumps on needles and forms little rocks in the pancreas.
-Researchers first had to create a synthetic version that they could work with more easily and reliably.
-The inventors at Amylin Pharmaceuticals—Laura Gaeta, Howard Jones, and Elisabeth Albrecht—altered amino acids in the molecule and created a new drug named pramlintide.
+Amylin, in its natural form, is sticky, clumping on needles and forming little rocks in the pancreas.
+To create a synthetic version that was more reliable and easy to work with, researchers at Amylin Pharmaceuticals altered amino acids in the molecule.
+The result was a new drug named pramlintide.

 In 1995, Amylin Pharmactietucals signed an agreement with Johnson & Johnson's LifeScan division to further develop pramlintide.
-A Phase II study made public in January 1997 showed pramlintide was safe to mix with leading short-acting and intermediate-acting commercial insulin products, with preliminary results suggesting it might improve glucose control.
+A Phase II study made public in January 1997 showed that pramlintide was safe to mix with leading short-acting and intermediate-acting commercial insulin products, with preliminary results suggesting it might improve glycemic control.

-Initial Phase III trial results released in August 1997 showed pramlintide did show statistically significant results for type 1 (juvenile-onset) diabetes, helping modestly to improve glucose control without increasing the risk of hypoglycemia (low blood sugar) while also improving weight and cholesterol levels.
-But adult-onset type 2 diabetes affects far more people than type 1, and pramlintide showed significant benefits only at 6 months but not after 12 months.
-In March 1998, seven months before the next trial data were due, J&J discontinued its partnership with Amylin.
+Initial Phase III trial results released in August 1997 demonstrated statistically significant results for type 1 (juvenile-onset) diabetes, helping modestly to improve glucose control without increasing the risk of hypoglycemia (low blood sugar) while also improving weight and cholesterol levels.
+In patients with adult-onset type 2 diabetes, pramlintide showed significant benefits at six months but not after 12 months.
+In 1998, Johnson & Johnson terminated its partnership with Amylin.

-1998 - 2005: New Leadership, Struggle to Launch Pramlintide (Symlin), Development of Byetta (Exenatide)
+1998–2005: New Leadership, struggle to launch Pramlintide, and development of Byetta

-Joseph C. Cook Jr., a 28-year veteran at Eli Lilly & Co. and an Amylin board member since 1994, came out of retirement in 1998 to help the company recover its footing, taking the title of chief executive officer.
-Cook reduced the company's workforce by 75 percent to conserve cash and raised capital from investors to keep Symlin (pramlintide's commercial name) moving through the regulatory pipeline.
+Joseph C. Cook Jr., a 28-year veteran at Eli Lilly & Co. and an Amylin board member since 1994, came out of retirement in 1998, taking the title of chief executive officer.
+Cook reduced the company's workforce by 75 percent to conserve cash and raised capital from investors to keep Symlin moving through the regulatory pipeline.